Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 ---

-## Installing and Using Libraries with Pip, Poetry, and UV
+## Installing and Managing Dependencies

 Installing libraries is the foundation of any Python project.
 Let's walk through how three popular tools - **Pip**, **Poetry**, and **UV** - handle this process[^1].